A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Technical Validation

-To validate that the pre-computed text embeddings accurately capture the semantic structure of user comments, we conducted a series of validation analyses.
+\paragraph{\textbf{Quality Validations of Embeddings.}}To validate that the pre-computed text embeddings accurately capture the semantic structure of user comments, we conducted a series of validation analyses.
 These analyses confirm that the embeddings preserve meaningful relationships between comments at both conversational and topical levels.

 We first evaluate whether the cosine similarity between comment embeddings reflects structural proximity in discussion threads (Figure~\ref{fig:similarity_rp}), decreasing from direct replies (most proximal) to pairs from different threads and articles (most distant).
 Despite considerable variability in similarity scores across comment pairs, the average similarities decrease consistently with structural proximity: highest for reply pairs, followed by non-reply comments within the same thread, comments under the same article, and lowest for cross-thread and random pairs, which serve as a baseline.
 These results indicate that the embeddings capture semantic properties of comments that are consistent with the structure of discussion threads.